Why Hospitality Staffing Is Harder Than Ever (And How to Solve It)

 • Access to a large, pre-screened candidate database across hospitality roles

-• Support for management, sales, VP, and executive positions across all departments.
+• Support for management, sales, VP, and executive positions across all departments including customer facing roles where leadership gaps have the most direct impact on guest experience

-• Consistent, structured recruiting processes that improve hiring accuracy and reduce turnover
+• Consistent, structured recruiting processes that improve hiring accuracy, support employee retention, and reduce the turnover cycle that many hospitality businesses are currently trapped in

-This approach allows hospitality businesses to focus on operations and guest experience while experienced recruiters manage the complexities of hiring.
+This approach allows hospitality businesses to focus on operations and guest experience while experienced recruiters manage the complexities of hiring in a market defined by persistent shortages and increased competition for skilled workers.

 Roles Patrice & Associates Can Help Fill